lengning/Enrichment-test/README.md

 XX_allsets.csv: enrichment results of all gene sets (GO sets + local sets).

-Xx_localsets.csv: enrichment results of only local sets.
+XX_localsets.csv: enrichment results of only local sets.
 The summary statistics of these sets are the same as those in the XX_allsets.csv

+The output files contain GO term (NA for local sets), set p value, adjusted p value, z score, set size, set mean and set variance.
+Sets are sorted by p value.
+Sets with large absoloute z scores are expected to have small p values.